- Location: Entrance off Linwood Avenue (corner Keighleys and Linwood Avenue), Bromley, Christchurch 8062

 Guide based on cemetery tours that take place as part of annual Heritage Week events.
 The guides are from the research and notes of Richard L. N. Greenaway.

-- Christchurch City Council webpage for Bromley Cemetery includes a Cemetery Plot Map
+- Christchurch City Council webpage for Bromley Cemetery.

 - Interments are listed in the Christchurch City Council Cemeteries Database.